-- EBITDA consists of profit before income tax plus finance income/(costs)-net, depreciation of property, plant and (1)equipment and amortization of intangible assets.
+(1) EBITDA consists of profit before income tax plus finance income/(costs)-net, depreciation of property, plant and equipment and amortization of intangible assets.
 EBITDA is not a standard measure under HKFRS.
 EBITDA is a widely used financial indicator of a company's ability to service and incur debt.
 EBITDA should not be considered in isolation or construed as an alternative to cash flows, net income or any other measure of financial performance or as an indicator of our operating performance, liquidity, profitability or cash flows generated by operating, investing or financing activities.
 EBITDA does not account for taxes, interest expense or other non-operating cash expenses.
-In evaluating EBITDA, we believe that investors should consider, among other things, the components of EBITDA such as revenue and selling and distribution expenses and administrative expenses and the amount by which EBITDA exceeds capital expenditures and other charges.
+In evaluating EBITDA, we believe that investors should consider, among other things, the components of EBITDA exceeds capital expenditures and other charges.
 We have included EBITDA because we believe it is a useful supplement to cash flow data as a measure of our performance and our ability to generate cash flow from operations to cover debt service and taxes.
 EBITDA presented herein may not be comparable to similarly titled measures presented by other companies.
 Investors should not compare our EBITDA to EBITDA presented by other companies because not all companies use the same definition.
 Investors should also note that EBITDA as presented herein may be calculated differently from Consolidated EBITDA as defined and used in the Indenture.
-See the section entitled "Description of the Notes-Definitions" for a description of the manner in which Consolidated EBITDA is defined for purposes of the Indenture - (2) EBITDA margin is calculated by dividing EBITDA by revenue.
+See the section entitled "Description of the manner in which Consolidated EBITDA is defined for purposes of the Indenture.